-In the 1980’s he began his pro bono work, particularly for final appeals to the Judicial Committee of the Privy Council in death penalty cases from the British Commonwealth countries.
+Philip has taken on pro bono work since the 1980s, when he presented many final appeals to the Judicial Committee of the Privy Council in death penalty cases from the British Commonwealth countries.

 Philip has appeared as amicus before many US State Supreme Courts including the presentation of oral argument.
 This culminated in the United States Supreme Court landmark decision [5-4] of Roper v Simmons 125 S. Ct.
 1183 [March, 2005] whereby the death penalty was abolished throughout all of the United States for juvenile offenders.